clawCa/Crops3D/README.md

 # Crops3D
-Util for the Crops3D Dataset
+Utility Tools for the Crops3D Dataset

 # Crops3D: A Diverse 3D Crop Dataset for Realistic Perception and Segmentation